olegasd123/dynamics-365-tools/README.md

   - `Dynamics 365 Tools: Generate Strong Name Key (Public Key Token)` creates a `.snk` using the local `sn` tool and shows the public key token for signing your assemblies.
   - `Dynamics 365 Tools: Register Plugin Assembly` uploads a `.dll` to the selected environment and adds it to your chosen solution.
   - `Dynamics 365 Tools: Update Plugin Assembly` replaces the content of an existing assembly with a new `.dll`.
+  - Plugin classes are auto-discovered via `System.Reflection.MetadataLoadContext` when you register or update an assembly.
+New plugin types are created (respecting `createMissingComponents`), existing ones are updated, and types removed from the assembly are deleted in Dataverse.
+  - Use the trash icon next to a plugin type in the Plugins explorer to remove it (steps/images are deleted with the type).

 ### Supported file types